Skip to main content

 You may be able to get Housing Benefit for two homes for up to 52 weeks if you:

-• left your main home because of domestic violence, and
+• left your main home because of domestic abuse, and

 • intend to return to your home